Equality and Diversity

 Our staff, partners and stakeholders need to be confident that we understand their needs in order for us to be effective and able to perform our duties and deliver services in a manner which is sensitive and appropriate without compromising our operational integrity.

-The SPA is committed to eliminating discrimination on the basis of all of the protected characteristics as identified from the Equality Act 2010.
-These are: age, disability, gender, gender reassignment, marital and civil partnerships, maternity and paternity, race, religion & belief and sexual orientation.
+The Authority is committed to eliminating discrimination on the basis of all of the protected characteristics as identified from the Equality Act 2010.
+These are: age, disability, sex, gender reassignment, marital and civil partnerships, maternity and paternity, race, religion & belief and sexual orientation.

 We are keen to provide a customer and client focused service to our partners and stakeholders which is demonstrated by our commitment to fair and consistent equality policy and practice.